freyacodes/blog/docs/tunnelbroker-with-lavalink.md

 * A screenshot of the Tunnelbroker website with your tunnel details
 * The output of `ip -6 route`
 * Don't say “doesn't work”.
 Describe your problem in details

+And please don't censor your IPs.
+It makes it harder for me to help, and I won't attack you.